reconhub/learn/content/post/practical-stegen.md

 ## X-squared = 20.781, df = 1, p-value = 5.148e-06
 ```

-Looking at these results, it seems a large number of food items are significantly correlated to the illness.
-Which food item is the biggest suspect?
+Looking at these results, it seems a large number of food items are
+significantly correlated to the illness.
+Which food item is the biggest
+suspect?
 We will try and address this question using risk ratios.

 Risk ratios
 -----------

 ### For one variable

-The [risk ratio](https://en.wikipedia.org/wiki/Risk_ratio) is defined as the ratio between the proportion of illness in one group (typically 'exposed') vs another ('non-exposed').
-For instance, let us consider the contingency table of pork consumption and illness:
+The [risk ratio](https://en.wikipedia.org/wiki/Risk_ratio) is defined as
+the ratio between the proportion of illness in one group (typically
+‘exposed’) vs another (‘non-exposed’).
+For instance, let us consider the
+contingency table of pork consumption and illness:

 ``` r
 food_tables$pork